Zilifant/Zilifant/README.md

 ### Additional skills, experiences, and personality traits...
 From a decade of work in creative production, project management, and live events, as well as an MA in Interactive Media from NYU.
 (See full [resume](https://www.scottsilsbe.com/#resume) for details.)

-Technical Writing & Research • Problem Solving • the Scientific Method • Problem Solving • Communication • Experience & Interaction Design • Playtesting & Prototyping • Graphic Design • Google search (Grandmaster level) • Team Leadership • the Big Picture (How everything fits together.
-Does that make sense?)
+Technical Writing & Research • Problem Solving • The Scientific Method • Problem Solving • Communication • Experience & Interaction Design • Playtesting & Prototyping • Graphic Design • Google Search (Grandmaster level) • Team Leadership • The Big Picture (How everything fits together)

 ### What I'm learning / practicing / improving...
 - Typescript